serioushare/Javascript-Property-Events/README.md

                                                "." + event.caller + "'");
 }
 ```

-#### Add boolean property 'property' with event to document with JPE
+###### Add boolean property 'property' with event to document with JPE

-JPE extends the functionality of Object.definePrototype to handle initialization, input type checking, and throws events when the property is accessed in any way.
+JPE extends the functionality of Object.defineProperty to handle initialization, input type checking, and throws events when the property is accessed in any way.
 You can also ommit the return statement in the getter, and only use the variables within the property's own scope, keeping the current scope clean and save a line or two.

 ```javascript
 Object.defineProperty(document, "property", {
     default:false,              // The initial value of the property